bomkvilt/sandbox/readme.md

 ## other notes

-- how to install a newmost python
+- how to install a newmost python: <p>
+  NOTE: Just a usefull information. <p>
+  NOTE: The Python interpreter will be used in a local venv.
   ```sh
   # add repo and install required packages
   sudo apt update